maddadder/adventurebot/README.md

 2. Otherwise open `Read` or `ReadWrite` as separate projects.
 If you use separate projects then you can use `Azurite`.
 If you use Azurite then set in local.settings.json `AzureWebJobsStorage` to `UseDevelopmentStorage=true`

+### Azure Slot1 Configuration

+1. For each slot that is not production.
+(Do not add to production) AzureFunctionsJobHost__extensions__durableTask__hubName:slot1

+2. WEBSITE_CONTENTSHARE should be unique per slot so keep track of WEBSITE_CONTENTSHARE before you swap.
+Make sure that if the swap fails that these settings get reverted.
+I've seen the swap fail have way through and the WEBSITE_CONTENTSHARE setting swapped, but not the website because it failed have way through.

 Azurite: Start

 ### Debugging Blazor App: